-State and federal laws require that all English Learners (ELs) participate in annual English Language Program Assessments (ELPA), known in Tennessee as the WIDA ACCESS.
+State and federal laws require that all English Learners (ELs) participate in annual English Language Program Assessments (ELPA).
 These annual tests measure ELs' proficiency and progress in learning English in the language domains of listening, reading, speaking, and writing.
 No EL may be exempted from these tests, including ELs with disabilities.